STOP2/stop2-rpi/README.md

 # stop2-rpi

-The current prototype of the driver client running on a Raspberry Pi.
+The current prototype of the driver client running on a Raspberry Pi (the old JavaScript one that can be used as an additional visualizer can be found here: https://github.com/STOP2/stop2.0-driver-client).
 Has no UI visible to the user, but can be connected to the vehicle's STOP button via the RPi IO pins.

+## How to run

+- `pip install -r requirements.txt`
+- `cd term`
+- `python3 main.py`

 ## Files